diderote/chrom_chip/README.md

 10. Enrichment analysis of annotated peaks and overlapped peaks (enrichr: KEGG, GO Biological Process, ChIP-X, ChEA, OMIM Disease)
 Future tasks:
 11. Differential binding analysis (using spike-in or not)
-12. Lowess normlization of bigwig signal by spike-in
+12. Lowess normlization of bigwig signal by spike-in. (lowSpike)

 The pipeline handles multiple entry/exit points.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory or a jupyter notebook using papermill.